tedee-com/tedee-api-doc/docs/source/howtos/manage-lock-pin-list.rst

 ==================================

 If you have a lock paired with a keypad and your lock is also paired with a bridge, you can manage pins using API.
-In this tutorial we will walk through the process of listing, creating, updating and deleting pin for lock device.
+In this tutorial we will walk through the process of listing, creating, updating, and deleting pins for the lock device.

 Get current pin list
 --------------------